sighingnow/compile-pascal/design.md

 9. callfunc function
 10. callproc procedure
 11. read target
-12. write_s string
+12. write_s string label
 13. write_e value
 14. + c a b
 15. - c a b
 16. * c a b
 17. / c a b
 18. % c a b
-19. label label_no
+19. cmp a b
-20. cmp a b
+20. label label_no
 21. goto label_no